MV-Adapter: Multimodal Video Transfer Learning for Video Text Retrieval: Results And Analysis

 \subsection{Ablations}

 We conducted extensive ablative experiments to validate the effectiveness of the design choices of MV-Adapter.
 In this section, we measure the model on MSR-VTT\cite{msrvtt}.
-For simplicity, we use the R@1 of Text-to-Video as the metric. \\
+For simplicity, we use the R@1 and the sum of R@1/5/10 averaged on three seeds as the metric. \\

 {\bf Temporal Adaptation.} In this experiment, we investigate the effects of the proposed temporal adaptation module.
 Results are listed on \cref{tab:temporal}.
-First, we construct a baseline model that simply applies the bottleneck structure with TRM as in the text branch to pass through the frame [CLS] feature and patch features.
-This model achieves only 40.4\% T2V R@1 performance which is much worse than the performance of full fine-tuning (45.7\%).
-Then we add the temporal adaptation on the [CLS] feature as introduced in Sec.~\ref{subsec:temp}, the performance significantly improves to 45.7\%.
+First, we construct a baseline model that simply applies the bottleneck structure.
+This model achieves only 42.9/43.4 T2V/V2T R@1 performance which is much worse than the performance of full fine-tuning (45.7/45.3).
+Then we add the temporal modeling using transformer block as introduced in Sec.~\ref{subsec:temp}, the performance significantly improves to 45.0/46.0.
 This verifies the importance of learning temporal contexts across frames.
-Furthermore, with the full temporal adaptation module, the model is boosted to 46.0\%, outperforming the full fine-tuning model.
-Above results strongly demonstrate the effectiveness of temporal adaptation.\\
+Furthermore, with the temporal calibration, the model is boosted to 45.9/46.6, outperforming the fully fine-tuned model.
+Above results strongly demonstrate the effectiveness of temporal adaptation. \\

-{\bf Multimodal Branches.} Since VTR inherently involves learning from two modalities, it is natural to assume that multi-modal adaptation is more suitable for the task.
+{\bf Multimodal Branches and CMT.} Since VTR inherently involves learning from two modalities, it is natural to assume that multimodal adaptation is more suitable for the task.
 To corroborate this, we conduct experiments using different combinations of video/text branches.
-As shown in the Tab.~\ref{tab:modality}, applying only text branch or video branch all decreases the performances (-0.8\% and -1.6\% respectively).
-These results evidently support the utilization of both text and video branches in MV-Adapter.\\
+As shown in the Tab.~\ref{tab:ablation_} (b), applying only text branch or video branch all decreases the performances (-7.8/5.3 and -9.2/12.1 on the T2V/V2T R@Sum respectively), and CMT further improves the performance of the model by 1.2/1.5 on the T2V/V2T R@Sum.
+These results evidently support the utilization of both branches and CMT in MV-Adapter.\\

-{\bf Cross-modal Interaction Settings.} We first ablate on the position of applying cross-modal interaction (CMI).
-As shown in \cref{tab:layer}, CMI performs the best when mounted at the last layer.
-We conjecture the reason is that the feature spaces of two modalities are gradually pulled closer at the last layer, so applying CMI at early layers may adversely affect the training process.
-In addition, we conduct experiments with different sizes of shared weights, i.e. $M_C$.
-As one can observe in \cref{tab:size}, a moderate size yields better results since it achieves a good trade-off between learning modality-specific information flexibly and pushing the alignment of two modalities.\\